-And, wherever you are on your journey, whether you're looking for one of the best sustainable masks or are wondering what the difference between sustainable vs ethical is, the key is to start small, and start now.
+And, wherever you are on your journey, whether you're looking for one of the best sustainable masks or are wondering what the difference between sustainable vs ethical is, the key is to start small but start now.

 To help you make wiser fashion choices, we’ve rounded up and tested brands of different styles and price points that are committed to making fashion a better industry.